Aliases for NUP210 Gene

 GeneCards Summary for NUP210 Gene

 NUP210 (Nucleoporin 210kDa) is a Protein Coding gene.
-Diseases associated with NUP210 include primary biliary cirrhosis and autoimmune disease of urogenital tract.
+Diseases associated with NUP210 include autoimmune disease of urogenital tract and primary biliary cirrhosis.
 Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include calcium ion binding and protein dimerization activity.
 An important paralog of this gene is NUP210L.

 UniProtKB/Swiss-Prot for NUP210 Gene